Øresund Bridge: History

 Over the years, there have been several proposals for a fixed link across the strait.
 One of the most radical was to dam the strait and then pump out the water to create land for development.
 Ideas for a fixed link across the Øresund were advanced as early as the late 1800s.
-And in 1910, proposals were put to the Swedish Parliament for a railway tunnel across the strait, which would have comprised two tunnelled sections linked by a surface road across the island of Saltholm.
+And in 1910, proposals were put to the Swedish Parliament for a railway tunnel across the strait, which would have comprised two tunnelled sections linked by a surface route across the island of Saltholm.
 The concept of a bridge over the Øresund was first formally proposed in 1936 by a consortium of engineering firms who proposed a national motorway network for Denmark.

 The idea was dropped during World War II, but picked up again thereafter and studied in significant detail in various Danish-Swedish government commissions through the 1950s and 1960s.
 In 1954, the first Øresund Delegation was appointed to investigate the conditions for a bridge link.
 In its final report in 1962, the delegation proposed a 53 m tall bridge of reinforced concrete.
 The cost was estimated at SEK 600 million and was to be financed by a bridge toll of SEK 15.

 However, disagreement existed regarding the placement and exact form of the link, with some arguing for a link at the narrowest point of the sound at Helsingør–Helsingborg, north of Copenhagen, and some arguing for a more direct link from Copenhagen to Malmö.
 Additionally, some regional and local interests argued that other bridge and road projects, notably the then-unbuilt Great Belt Fixed Link, should take priority.
 The governments of Denmark and Sweden eventually signed an agreement to build a fixed link in 1973.
 It would have comprised a bridge between Malmö and Saltholm, with a tunnel linking Saltholm to Copenhagen, and would have been accompanied by a second rail tunnel across the Øresund between Helsingør and Helsingborg.

 However, that project was cancelled in 1978 due to the economic situation, and growing environmental concerns.
 As the economic situation improved in the 1980s, interest resumed and the governments signed a new agreement in 1991.